About the Client

 Knowing that the new website design would be a lengthy project given its sheer size and scope, we first built a microsite for Mark Andy’s suite of digital solutions.
 Drawing upon the insights gained during the initial strategy phase of the project, we were able to quickly build a microsite that told Mark Andy’s story, provided pertinent product information in an organized and visually appealing way, and produced plenty of leads for the Mark Andy sales team.

 Fast forward several months, and it was time to begin creating the new, full Mark Andy website.
 Based on the proven lead-generating success of the digital microsite, both teams felt confident that the strategy was sound.
-Nevertheless, the new website did present a few challenges.
+Nevertheless, the new B2B website design did present a few challenges.
 First, due to the myriad products and services that Mark Andy offers its customers, the content plan and user pathways needed to be well-thought-out.
 Second, the site had functional requirements that required some creative development solutions.
 And third, the site launch had an aggressive hard deadline–it needed to be live in time for an important client trade show.
 All of these challenges were met through superb communication–both externally with the client and internally amongst our team members.

 It’s no secret that users are increasingly visiting websites on their phones and other mobile devices.
 So keeping mobile UX top of mind was very important to a successful outcome.
 The new Mark Andy site has multiple levels of navigation, so we needed to be mindful of how a user would access each page of the site, move between pages and sections, and ultimately find the information they are searching for.